jeremy-rifkin/cpptrace/README.md

 }
 ```

+## Terminate Handling

-Additionally cpptrace provides a custom `std::terminate` handler that prints a stack trace from a cpptrace exception and otherwise behaves like the normal terminate handler and prints the stack trace involved in reaching `std::terminate`.
+Cpptrace provides a custom `std::terminate` handler that prints stacktraces while otherwise behaving like the normal
-The stack trace to `std::terminate` may be helpful or it may not, it depends on the implementation, but often if an
-implementation can't find an appropriate `catch` while unwinding it will jump directly to `std::terminate` giving
-good information.
+`std::terminate` handler.
+If a cpptrace exception object reaches `std::terminate` the trace from that exception is
+printed, otherwise a stack trace is generated at the point of the terminate handler.
+Often `std::terminate` is called
+directly without unwinding so the trace is preserved.

 To register this custom handler: